PennController/penncontroller.github.io/core-concepts/4_pcibex-farm.md

 ## Creating a PCIbex Farm account

-1. Go to the PCIbex Farm [account creation page](https://expt.pcibex.net/login).
+1. Go to the PCIbex Farm [account creation page](https://farm.pcibex.net).
 2. In the "New user" box, enter the following information:
    + In the "Username" field, enter the username that you want for your account.
    + In the "Password" field, enter the password that you want for your account.
    + In the "Verify password field", re-enter the password that you used in the "Password" field.
-   + (*Optional*) In the "Email" field, enter the email that you want to link your acccount to.
+   +In the "Email" field, enter the email that you want to link your acccount to.
 PCIbex Farm does not share your email, and only sends emails for password retrieval purposes.
 3. Click **Create account**.